Categories

 on December 19, 2018

-How long does it take for a brand to go from being a big success to a big flop?
-In this digital and social media era, it might take just one click.
-The incident that happened to Dolce & Gabbana in China recently can be a hard lesson to learn.
+How long does it take for a global brand to unravel?
+In today’s connected economy, sometimes just one click.
+The recent incident involving Dolce & Gabbana in China can serve as a hard lesson.

 Dolce & Gabbana Chinese Video Pizza Chopsticks

-On November 22, nearly all the key biggest e-commerce stores, including Alibaba, Jindong and Suning, pulled D&G products off their shelves.
+On November 22, nearly all major Chinese e-commerce platforms, including Alibaba, Jindong and Suning, pulled D&G products off their shelves.

 The day before, D&G scrapped a fashion show in Shanghai hours before its opening.
 According to the promotion material, the “Great Fashion Show” had invited 1,500 guests and it was to feature 350 models and over 40 celebrities on the catwalk.